Chocolate Salame

 How about milk chocolate, cocoa biscuits, and pistachios?
 How about dark chocolate, spiced biscuits, and almonds?
 How about milk chocolate, ginger biscuits, and walnuts?

-You’ll get two generously sized Chocolate Salami from this recipe, with up to 20 slices in total.
-Otherwise you can halve the quantities just to make one if your prefer!
+You’ll get a generously sized Chocolate Salame from this recipe, with 10-20 slices in total, depending on chunky you make them.
+Otherwise you can halve the quantities just to make a smaller one if you prefer!

 While you’ll need a wee bit of heat to melt your chocolate, this is a totally no-bake treat.
 No fancy equipment or strenuous effort required either.
-You can whip up your Salami in just a few minutes (and allow a few hours’ patience while they set).
-Even better, these keep for days in the fridge, wrapped or not.
+You can whip up your Salame in just a few minutes (and allow a couple of hours’ patience while it sets).
+Even better, it keeps for days in the fridge, wrapped or not.
 A Chocolate Salame could even be a great gift over the festive period.

 I hope you enjoy this weird but wonderful chocolate sausage as much as we have!